Journal on Rehabilitation of Torture Victims and Prevention of Torture.

 Read more here.

 The Torture Journal has launched a new platform where authors and contributors can find all the latest submissions guidelines.
-Please note that submissions should continue to be sent to email@example.com until the end of April when Open journal Systems will be launched via the new platform (for which you need to register and log in).
+Please note that submissions should continue to be sent to email@example.com until the middle of May when Open journal Systems will be launched via the new platform (for which you need to register and log in).

 Peer Review Process For Scientific Articles